PostHog/posthog.com/contents/faq.md

 You can suggest new features by adding them as issues in our [Github repo](https://github.com/PostHog/posthog).
 You can search through already existing issues and see if your feature has already been requested.
 If it has, you could leave a reaction on the existing issue than to file a new one.
 The reactions would be used to measure how interested our community is in the new feature, so it’s better to have all of it captured on one issue.

 ### I'm having trouble setting up PostHog?
-If you’re having trouble setting up PostHog you can send a messaage to our [community Slack group](https://join.slack.com/t/posthogusers/shared_invite/enQtOTY0MzU5NjAwMDY3LTc2MWQ0OTZlNjhkODk3ZDI3NDVjMDE1YjgxY2I4ZjI4MzJhZmVmNjJkN2NmMGJmMzc2N2U3Yjc3ZjI5NGFlZDQ), you can also contact the [PostHog Support](hey@posthog.com).
+If you’re having trouble setting up PostHog you can send a message to our [community Slack group](https://join.slack.com/t/posthogusers/shared_invite/enQtOTY0MzU5NjAwMDY3LTc2MWQ0OTZlNjhkODk3ZDI3NDVjMDE1YjgxY2I4ZjI4MzJhZmVmNjJkN2NmMGJmMzc2N2U3Yjc3ZjI5NGFlZDQ), you can also contact the [PostHog Support](hey@posthog.com).
 If its a bug you can raise an issue through our [GitHub repo](https://github.com/PostHog/posthog/issues)

 ### Are we hiring?
 Yes, come help us make PostHog even better.
 We're growing like crazy, [and we have a ton of open positions](https://posthog.com/careers).